ibm-cloud-docs/cloud-object-storage/getting-started.md

 1. You will need a bucket before you can store data in your new _service instance_.
 To **Create a bucket**, start by choosing a unique name.
 All buckets in all regions across the globe share a single namespace.
 Ensure that you have the [correct permissions](/docs/cloud-object-storage/iam?topic=cloud-object-storage-iam-bucket-permissions) to create a bucket.

-   When you create buckets or add objects, be sure to avoid the use of Personally Identifiable Information (PII). **Note:** PII is information that can identify any user (natural person) by name, location, or any other means.
+   When you name buckets or objects, be sure to avoid the use of Personally Identifiable Information (PII).
+PII is information that can identify any user (natural person) by name, location, or any other means.
    {: tip}

-1. First, choose the [level of _resiliency_](/docs/cloud-object-storage/basics?topic=cloud-object-storage-endpoints) you want.
+2. First, choose the [level of _resiliency_](/docs/cloud-object-storage/basics?topic=cloud-object-storage-endpoints) you want.
 Then, choose a _location_ where you would like your data to be physically stored.
 Resiliency refers to the scope and scale of the geographic area across which your data is distributed. _Cross Region_ resiliency spreads your data across several metropolitan areas, while _Regional_ resiliency spreads data across a single metropolitan area.
 A _Single Data Center_ distributes data across devices within a single site only.

-1. Choose the [bucket's _storage class_](/docs/cloud-object-storage/basics?topic=cloud-object-storage-classes) to accurately reflect how often you expect to read the stored data.
+3. Choose the [bucket's _storage class_](/docs/cloud-object-storage/basics?topic=cloud-object-storage-classes) to accurately reflect how often you expect to read the stored data.
 This is important as it determines your billing details.
 Follow the **Create** link to create and access your new bucket.

-1. Determine the advanced configurations, if any, suitable to your content.
+4. Determine the advanced configurations, if any, suitable to your content.
 You can store data by transitioning from any of the storage tiers (Standard, Vault, Cold Vault and Flex) to long-term offline archive or use the online Cold Vault option.
 See the example in Figure 1 for options in creating an archive policy.

 ![Create an archive policy](https://s3.us.cloud-object-storage.appdomain.cloud/docs-resources/bucket-create-ui-archive-rule.jpg){: caption="Figure 1.
 Create an archive policy"}